Turning Kids Into Readers, One Barbershop At A Time

 He speaks loudly, even when answering questions in a quiet office that's been emptied by the snow.
 His nonprofit has put a curated list of 15 books — all picked by kids — in dozens of barbershops, in predominantly black neighborhoods, across the country.
 And that's not counting the many barbers who have heard his story and done something similar on their own.

 Irby, who just turned 33, says he's hoping to help children of color identify as readers.
 That means, first and foremost, that reading should be fun.
 It also means kids need to see their lives and interests reflected in the stories they read.

-But Irby says, the publishing industry has a long way to go.
+But, Irby says, the publishing industry has a long way to go.
 When he went to a big book convention recently, few of the kids' titles on display had diverse characters.
 And those that did felt both foreign and not remotely fun.

 "Slavery, civil rights, slavery, civil rights," Irby says, rattling through the books' subjects.
 "Biography, slavery, civil rights, old dead black person."